marwamc/base-flask-nginx/README.md

 The `src` directory contains the flask/python code.
 This is the fairy dust..

 ### Option 1: fork and clone this repo
-In cloned directory, add you python code to the `src` module following python best practices.

 Then simply run:
 ```bash
 make start
 make shell
 make stop
 ```
+In the cloned directory, add your python code to the `src` module following python best practices.

 ### Option 2: pull image from dockerhub
 The `uwsgi.ini` file in the image presumes the following flask structure: